Jonathan2251/lbd/source/elf.rst

 -----------

 ELF is a format used both in obj and executable file.
-So, there are two views in it as :num:`Figure #elf-f1`.
+So, there are two views in it as :numref:`elf-f1`.

 .. _elf-f1:
 .. figure:: ../Fig/elf/1.png